influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/spec.md

 ### EXPLAIN ANALYZE

-Executes the query and counts the actual costs during runtime.
+Executes the specified query and counts the actual costs during runtime, visualized as a tree.
+Use this statement to analyze query performance and storage, including [execution time](#execution_time) and [planning time](#planning_time).

 ```
 explain_analyze_stmt = "EXPLAIN ANALYZE" select_stmt .
 ```

+> Note: This statement ignores query output, so the cost of serialization to JSON or CSV is not accounted for.

 #### Example